What do we mean by investing in PlusPlus?

 Does PlusPlus guarantee loans made via its platform?

-Does PlusPlus have a licence or exemption?
+Does PlusPlus have a licence?

 How secure is my data?

 We adhere to strict security requirements when it comes to your personal and payment details.
 All sensitive data is sent via an encrypted connection (https).